17 Protocol Overhead and Encapsulation

 Network Design:

-Comparison chart for a 10-byte payload showing BLE, LoRaWAN, UDP over IPv4, TCP over IPv4, and MQTT over TCP over IPv6.
-Each protocol is drawn as a stacked packet with payload and overhead portions, plus efficiency percentages and total transmitted bytes so the byte-cost difference is immediately visible.
+Comparison chart for a 10-byte payload showing BLE, LoRaWAN, UDP over IPv4, and TCP over IPv4 as stacked packets with payload and overhead portions, efficiency badges, and total transmitted bytes.

-Figure 17.1: Comparison chart for a 10-byte payload showing BLE, LoRaWAN, UDP over IPv4, TCP over IPv4, and MQTT over TCP over IPv6.
-Each protocol is drawn as a stacked packet with payload and overhead portions, plus efficiency percentages and total transmitted bytes so the byte-cost difference is immediately visible.
+Figure 17.1: Comparison chart for a 10-byte payload showing BLE, LoRaWAN, UDP over IPv4, and TCP over IPv4 as stacked packets with payload and overhead portions, efficiency badges, and total transmitted bytes.

 Cost-impact view converting byte overhead into yearly traffic and deployment consequences.
 The figure compares the same sensor workload across BLE, LoRaWAN, UDP over IPv4, TCP over IPv4, and MQTT over IPv6, showing annual megabytes, estimated spend, and qualitative battery impact.